TheLastGimbus/FreeBuddy/README.md

 [![resolved Github issues](https://img.shields.io/github/issues-closed/TheLastGimbus/FreeBuddy?label=resolved%20issues)](https://github.com/TheLastGimbus/FreeBuddy/issues)
 [![commit activity](https://img.shields.io/github/commit-activity/y/TheLastGimbus/FreeBuddy)](https://github.com/TheLastGimbus/FreeBuddy/graphs/contributors)

-Free and open source app for Huawei Freebuds 4i headphones 🎧
+Free <sup>(and open source)</sup> buddy app for bluetooth headphones 🎧

 ## Why 🧐

-I wanted to quickly switch ANC modes on my headphones...

-but official app is... well, bloated as hell 😑 - it weights 100mb, and takes (on my phone) 10 seconds to open...
+I wanted to quickly switch ANC modes on my headphones... but official apps are usually bloated as hell 😑 (at least Huawei's was - enough to motivate me to create *this*)

-Also, it doesn't have features like "find lost headphones", etc...
+Also, they sometimes lack features that *are possible* to implement - like "find lost headphones", etc...

 So I got mad and decided to make my own... and here it is 🌈